alexbleich/housing-affordability-tool/README.md

 Users input:
 - Unit type and square footage
 - Household size
-- Target income levels (% of Area Median Income, or AMI)
+- Target income levels (% of Area Median Income (AMI))
-- Vermont region (Chittenden, Addison, or statewide)
+- Vermont region (Chittenden, Addison, and/or statewide)

-The tool then generates:
+The tool then estimates:
 - Development cost based on square footage and unit type
 - Affordable purchase price thresholds using AMI data
 - A visual comparison to assess affordability